WAF Bypass

 Bypass with duplicate parameter

-Try duplicating the parameter.
+Try duplicating the parameter with the blocked value.

 POST /some-vulnerable-api HTTP/2